google/WebFundamentals/src/content/en/fundamentals/payments/basics/how-payment-ecosystem-works.md

     API](https://www.w3.org/TR/payment-request/) enables fast and easy checkouts
     through a native browser UI.
 It provides a consistent checkout flow while reducing the need for users to enter their shipping and payment information on every checkout.
-Learn how it works at high level at [How payment request api works](payments/basics/how-payment-request-api-works) or in detail at
+Learn how it works at a high level at [How payment request api works](/web/fundamentals/payments/basics/how-payment-request-api-works) or in detail at
     [Deep Dive into the Payment Request
-    API](payments/merchant-guide/deep-dive-into-payment-request).
+    API](/web/fundamentals/payments/merchant-guide/deep-dive-into-payment-request).
 *   **Payment Handler API:** The [Payment Handler API](https://w3c.github.io/payment-handler/) opens up the ecosystem to payment providers by allowing their web-based payment applications to act as